tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 ## Practice

 Let's return to our simple NodeJS web crawler checking for broken links.
 The cowboy code above will, in the narrowest possible sense, work.
 However, it has a number of very serious problems.
 The most serious of course is that it will probably never finish crawling even if we assume that the scrapeLinks function filters out any links that lead out of the company site.
 This depends on the links on your company's website, but for my company that while loop would never halt correctly because it would keep bouncing back and forth between the same pages which link to each other until it runs out of memory and crashes.
 Even if the while loop does halt, this script has the potential to make an exponential number of http requests in a very short time span, which in the best case means your server will simply block and ignore the requests.
-In the worst case, the script will crash when it runs out of memory from handling too many requests, or it might even bring down your server, depending on a number of factors.
+In the worst case, the script will crash when it runs out of memory from trying to handle too many requests, or it might even bring down your server (especially in a testing environment where your server doesn't have a ton of resources), depending on a number of other factors.
 This last scenario is unlikely, but not impossible.

 So the question is, how can ADTs help us fix it?